MathiasLui/CSGO-Projects/README.md

 # CSGO-Projects

+## Damage Calculator
+* Maybe add a path-drawing mode additionally to Bomb and Shooting mode

 ## Damage Printer
 * Needs a recode because of fugly code, probably in WPF
 * Also remove the extra features outside of damage printing